0xelion/nzb-safeloader/README.md

 Note: Please use the master git branch for parpar and not the v0.3.0 that will not work!

 ## Configuration
-Just edit the configuration in the `config.cfg` file.
+Just edit the configuration in the `config.sh` file.

 ## Todo list
 - ~~Optional encryption~~